eelifriman/Projects/Sleeping Stage Prediction/README.md

-This project assignment was completed for a course in Aalto University: CS-C4100 - Digital Health and Human Behavior in the spring of 2024.
+This project assignment was completed for a course in Aalto University: CS-C4100 - Digital Health and Human Behavior in the autumn of 2024.
 The assignment instruction was to explore a health related dataset, conduct analysis and write a report on the results.